zellerlab/ZellerLab.github.io/team/_posts/2023-03-20-reibenspies-lucas.md

 github:
 ---

 Lucas Reibenspies was an Intern in the lab from 2023-03-20 to 2023-07-14.
-He afterwards continued his MSc studies at Uppsala University in Sweden.
+He afterwards continued his MSc studies at Uppsala University before becoming a Data Scientist at Gradientech AB, Uppsala, SE.